BTBurke/svg-embed-font/README.md

 ### Installation

-Download the release appropriate for your operating system on the [releases page](https://github.com/BTBurke/svg-embed-font/releases).
+Download the release appropriate for your operating system on the [releases page](https://github.com/BTBurke/svg-embed-font/releases), or use the [container on Dockerhub](https://hub.docker.com/repository/docker/ningyuan/svg-embed-font/).

 ### License